 The population of water voles on the reserve has been monitored closely ever since the re-introduction, by volunteers Linda and Anthony Biddle.
 These surveys are carried out by the simple but effective method of counting the number of droppings on specially made “rafts”.
 Water voles like to keep their burrows clean by using flat areas of mud or grass as latrines.
 They will also often use areas such as this as feeding stations.
 With this in mind, several small rafts were made and installed in all locations likely to contain water voles.
 The voles then use these rafts as latrines, and surveyors visit the locations of these rafts and count the number of water vole droppings that appear on them.
 Based on the results of these surveys, it is safe to say that the reintroduction project was successful, and water voles have become well established on the nature reserve.

 These water vole surveys are carried out every quarter, and results recorded and analysed.
 The population will continue to be monitored over the coming years.
 The other ongoing task is to continue to monitor the presence of mink, which is done using the mink rafts mentioned above.
 Click here for Linda Biddle’s report on the reintroduction.

 Water voles are not a species that can be spotted easily, as they are rather elusive and live mainly under the protective cover of tall waterside vegetation.
 If you are lucky you may see one swimming away from you, but more likely you will just hear the “plop” of them entering the water when they hear you coming.
 Water voles have often been spotted in the channels in front of Waderscrape hide on the Lyndon reserve, and here you stand more of a chance of seeing them sitting on the banks, as there is the advantage of being able to sit in the hide and make no noise, making it more likely they will show themselves.

-Here are some photographs of water voles that volunteer Sue James took during an osprey monitoring shift in Waderscrape hide.
-Thank you for letting us share these, Sue!
+Here are some photographs of water voles that volunteer Chris Wood took from Waderscrape hide in April 2017.
+Thank you for these Chris!